Variable-pitch propeller (aeronautics): History

 In 1919 L. E. Baynes patented the first automatic variable-pitch airscrew.
 Wallace Rupert Turnbull of Saint John, New Brunswick, Canada is credited in Canada for creating the first variable pitch propeller in 1918.

 The French aircraft firm Levasseur displayed a variable-pitch propeller at the 1921 Paris Air Show.
 The firm claimed that the French government had tested the device in a ten-hour run and that it could change pitch at any engine RPM.

 Dr Henry Selby Hele-Shaw and T.E.
 Beacham patented a hydraulically-operated variable-pitch propeller (based on a variable-stroke pump) in 1924 and presented a paper on the subject before the Royal Aeronautical Society in 1928; it met with scepticism as to its utility.
 The propeller had been developed with Gloster Aircraft Company as the Gloster Hele-Shaw Beacham Variable Pitch propeller and was demonstrated on a Gloster Grebe, where it was used to maintain a near-constant RPM.

-The first practical controllable-pitch propeller for aircraft was introduced in 1932.
-French firm Ratier pioneered variable-pitch propellers of various designs from 1928 onwards, relying on a special ball-bearing helicoidal ramp at the root of the blades for easy operation.
+The French firm Ratier produced variable-pitch propellers of various designs from 1928 onwards, relying on a special ball-bearing helicoidal ramp at the root of the blades for easy operation.
 Walter S Hoover's patent for a variable pitch propeller was filed in the U.S. Patent Office in 1934.